Red Square. Is quite red.

 There are the soaring brick-red walls sloping high up one side, protecting the Kremlin.
 These are cornered by the thin round (red) towers, topped with big ruby-red stars.
-In front of that there’s the squat blocky browny-red building you aren’t allowed to get to close to because someone called Lenin is inside, and the long lines of stone steps fanning out either side.
-At the back end is the Gothic blood-red splendour of the National History Museum.
+In front of that there’s the squat blocky browny-red building you aren’t allowed to get to close to because the mummy called Lenin is inside, and the long lines of stone steps fanning out either side.
+At the back end is the Gothic blood-red splendour of the State Historical Museum.
 Next to that there’s a small coral church, and then all down the other side is a surprisingly unred beige affair, also fairly burdened with busy architectural detailing, inside which you can find the former State Department Store GUM.

 And best of all, at the front, there is the riot of colour, thankfully with red to the fore, that is St Basil’s cathedral.

 Actually, Mama says that St Basil’s isn’t even called St Basil’s, technically speaking.
 But then she also claims that Red Square is so named because ‘red’ and ‘beautiful’ have the same root in Russian, rather than because of the scarlet nature of its surroundings.
 I say it’s only a matter of time before someone overrules her and paints GUM a soothing shade of pink.
-Mama counters with the information that someone called Stalin has already done much the same, when he switched the previously whitewashed Kremlin walls to painted red, for much the same simplistic reasons.
+Mama counters with the information that they already did this when they switched the previously whitewashed Kremlin walls to painted red.

 She leaves out the fact that the walls are, underneath the paint, red brick.

-Anyway, it’s a bit hot.
-The only time Mama has ever found Red Square a nice place to hang out in the height of summer was on her wedding day, when she indulged in the Russian custom of taking her big white dress and her wedding party out for a stroll around all the most photogenic spots in town.
-Yes, Mama, too, clearly has hankerings after princessdom, for all her eyebrow-raising at my insistence on wearing my poufy pink tutu skirt to the playground, and her wedding photos therefore include shots of her daintily swigging champagne in front of a brightly coloured onion domes in a large Disneyesque ballgown.
+It’s so hot and so exposed that the only time Mama has ever found Red Square a nice place to hang out in the height of summer was on her wedding day, when she indulged in the Russian custom of taking her big white dress and her wedding party out for a stroll around all the most photogenic spots in town.
+Yes, Mama, too, clearly has hankerings after princessdom, for all her eyebrow-raising at my insistence on wearing my poufy pink tutu skirt to the playground, and her wedding photos therefore include shots of her daintily swigging champagne in front of brightly coloured onion domes in a large Disneyesque ballgown.
 Cool.
-Someone should have told her that the ones of her with a cigarette dangling out of her mouth are just a tad trashy though.
-Real princesses do not smoke.
-Where anyone can photograph them.

-After a brief break while we do our own photography shoot, we resume our hike towards St Basil’s.
+After a brief break while we did our own photography shoot, we resumed our hike towards St Basil’s.
 Mama thought we might enjoy scrambling around it.

-I can’t blame the gaudiness on the bad taste of the original builders though.
+I can’t blame the gaudiness on the bad taste of the builders though.
 Apparently that came about when Russians discovered new pigments a couple of hundred years later.
 The original was much more inclined towards just showing off this exciting new building material called (red) ‘brick’, which, incidentally, is how the Kremlin came to be surrounded by the stuff.
 The whitewash was to disguise this fact.
+Because traditionally, kremlins in Russia are white stone.

 Instead, both Mama and I recommend a visit to GUM.
 It is, these days, a luxury mall, not quite as out there in terms of outrageous conspicuous consumption as its sister round the corner TsUM, but nevertheless not somewhere you are going to want to go and shop at unless you actually like spending more on a Hermes tie than you would back home.
 But it’s a lovely space.
 Built well before this Revolution everybody keeps talking about, it is something of an engineering marvel, with it’s impressive curved glass roof topped with even more impressive glass domes, which have withstood not only time but also huge amounts of snow being dropped on them every year.
 Mama says you should spend a lot of time both looking up and going up, because the galleries and bridges overlooking the central spaces, and the way they interact are also rather attractive.